 The climate of Korea is characterized by four distinct seasons: spring, summer, autumn and winter.
 During the winter, from December to January, it is cold and dry under the dominant influence of the Siberian air mass.
 Meanwhile, the summer, from June to August, is hot and humid with frequent heavy rainfalls associated with the East-Asian Monsoon, locally called “Changma”.
 The weather in Korea is mild and serene during spring and autumn, with fairly periodic passages of the transient high and low pressure systems.

-Participants can communicate with one another via video or voice calls using laptops, smartphones, tablets etc. These can be recorded should you wish to take minutes.
-Our professionally qualified interpreters can join your online virtual meeting, event, or proceeding, for example, and interpret remotely in the language pairing you require to facilitate smooth communication between all parties.
+Participants can communicate via video or voice calls using laptops, smartphones, tablets etc. These can be recorded should you wish to take minutes.
+O r professionally qualified interpreters can join your online virtual meeting, event, or proceeding, for example, and interpret remotely in the language pairing you require to facilitate smooth communication between all parties.

-Telephone interpretation is helpful for clients who cannot travel to their counterparts’ country but still wish, for example, to hold business discussions or communicate progress updates.
-At TJC Global, we are pleased to provide you with professionally qualified interpreters worldwide in almost any selected language combination.
+Telephone interpretation is helpful for clients who cannot travel to their counterparts’ countries but still wish, for example, to hold business discussions or communicate progress updates.
+At TJC Global, we are pleased to provide professionally qualified interpreters worldwide in almost any selected language combination.

 Simultaneous interpreting (also available with Video Remote Interpretation (VRI))

 is used for international conferences, critical business discussions, seminars & symposiums.
 In this case, two to three interpreters are usually situated in a booth, away from the audience, and take turns to interpret at high speed, changing over every 15-20 minutes to avoid fatigue.

 The interpreters use headsets to listen to the speaker’s message and repeat it immediately (practically “simultaneously”) in the target language to benefit relevant audience members.